unihedge-org/core/README.md

     * Accounting Token - DAI: [0x8f3Cf7ad23Cd3CaDbD9735AFf958023239c6A063](https://polygonscan.com/address/0x8f3Cf7ad23Cd3CaDbD9735AFf958023239c6A063)

 ## Latest updates:
-* referral address field added in tradeLot function
+* Referral address field added in tradeLot function
+* Referral logic added to contract
 * settleRate is now updated in settleFrame function
-* In case of no winner, reward fund gets trasnfered to market owner
+* In case of no winner, reward fund gets transfered to market owner
 * New testing structure (more details in ./test folder)
 * .secret switched with .env in hardhat config